Street, Somerset: Governance

 The parish council is responsible for some local issues, and sets an annual precept (local rate) to cover its council's operating costs.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council also initiates projects for the maintenance and repair of parish facilities, and consults with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation (including trees and listed buildings) and environmental issues are also the responsibility of the council.
-Having previously been part of Street Urban District, the village now falls within the non-metropolitan district of Mendip, which was formed on 1 April 1974, under the Local Government Act 1972, and is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
-There are currently three electoral wards of the Mendip Council in Street which elect councillors every four years.
-As of 2010 the two councillors for Street North are both Liberal Democrats, Street West has one Liberal Democrat councillor and Street South is represented by two councillors one of which is a Liberal Democrat and the other is independent of any political party.
+Having previously been part of Street Urban District, the parish was within the non-metropolitan district of Mendip, which was formed on 1 April 1974, under the Local Government Act 1972, until it was abolished on 31 March 2023.

-Somerset County Council is responsible for the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+Somerset Council is the unitary authority responsible for the area.
+The Street electoral division has the same boundaries as the parish, and elects two councillors.

-The total population equates to that shown above.
+Street is in the Glastonbury and Somerton parliamentary constituency, which elects one Member of Parliament (MP) by the first past the post system.
+The current MP is Sarah Dyke, elected in 2024 for the Liberal Democrats.

-Street is in the Wells parliamentary constituency, which elects one Member of Parliament (MP) by the first past the post system.
-The current MP is James Heappey, elected in 2015, of the Conservative Party.
-Street is twinned with Isny im Allgäu, a town in south-eastern Baden-Württemberg, (Germany), and Notre Dame de Gravenchon in Normandy, France.
+Street is twinned with Isny im Allgäu, a town in south-eastern Baden-Württemberg (Germany), and Notre Dame de Gravenchon in Normandy, France.
 Both twinnings are announced on the signs that welcome visitors to Street.